intel/llvm/scripts/YaML.md

   - The first member must be the handle associated with the class; the `name` must be `"handle"`
   - If `owner` is specified, then the second member must be the pointer to the owner
   - The next member may be the `_desc_t` used to create the object; the `name` must be `"desc"`
-* A class may take the following optional sequence of scalars or scalars to sequences: {`details`}
+* A class may take the following optional field which can be a scalar, a sequence of scalars or scalars to sequences: {`details`}
-  - `detail` will be used as the class's detailed comment
+  - `details` will be used as the class's detailed comment

 <table>
 <tr><th>YaML</th><th>C++</th></tr>